nafizjiwa/REDUX-Toolkit/README.md

   - setting up the store with `configureStore( )`</br>
   - Creating reducers and action with `createSlice( )`</br>
   - Performs immutable update so fewer errors </br>
-- Toolkit also uses other functions to in Redux apps </br>
+- Toolkit also other functions used in Redux apps </br>
 ## "SLICES" OF STATE
 - A slice is a segment of the global state the focuses on a particular feature. </br>
 - Slices includes data, reducers, actions and selectors for a specific feature </br>